krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-11-30-async-manual.md

 mvn clean package
 ```

-To run the application you need two terminals where you run (you need 8081 and 8082 ports available):
+To run the application you need three terminals where you run (you need 8081, 8082 and 8083 ports available):

 ```shell
 java \